telerik/ajax-docs/controls/toolbar/getting-started/binding-to-a-data-source.md

 ---
 title: Binding to a Data Source
-page_title: Binding to a Data Source | UI for ASP.NET AJAX Documentation
+page_title: Binding to a Data Source | RadToolBar for ASP.NET AJAX Documentation
 description: Binding to a Data Source
 slug: toolbar/getting-started/binding-to-a-data-source
 tags: binding,to,a,data,source